grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/02 redis.md

 and that the test will continue to run even if the Redis `Client` isn't ready to respond to the request.

 This new execution model does introduce a potential caveat: to depend on operations against Redis, all following operations should be made in the context of a [promise chain](https://javascript.info/promise-chaining).
-As the examples below demonstrate, whenever there is a dependency on a Redis operation result or return value, the operation should be wrapped in a promise itself.
+As the [Redis Client example](/javascript-api/k6-experimental/redis/client#example) demonstrates, whenever there is a dependency on a Redis operation result or return value, the operation should be wrapped in a promise itself.
 This way, a user can perform asynchronous interactions with Redis in a seemingly synchronous manner.